-KANSAS CITY, Mo. — Kickoff of Saturday's match between the KC Current and Orlando Pride at CPKC Stadium has been delayed to 6:28 p.m. due to "weather conditions."
+KANSAS CITY, Mo. — Kickoff of Saturday's match between the KC Current and Orlando Pride at CPKC Stadium was delayed to 6:28 p.m., almost three and a half hours after the scheduled kickoff time, due to "weather conditions."

-The Current originally announced the delay on social media after the scheduled kickoff time of 3 p.m.
+The Current originally announced the delay on social media after the match was supposed to kick off at 3 p.m.

 The KC Current match today against the Orlando Pride, scheduled to kick off at 3 p.m.
 CT, has been delayed due to weather conditions.⁰⁰For updates, continue to follow KC Current and CPKC Stadium social media platforms.
 We will provide further updates as they become available.